Obscuretone/obscuretone.github.io/public/posts/en/ten_seconds.md

 A common rebuttal is that recruiters do not spend only ten seconds on good resumes.
 Ten seconds is just an average.
 Strong resumes get more attention.

-That sounds reassuring, but it actually makes the problem clearer.

-It means the glance is the classifier.
+That sounds reassuring, but it makes the problem clearer by turning the initial glance into the classifier.

 The resume only gets a deeper read after it has already survived the first visual and semantic impression.
 Resumes that look promising immediately receive a disproportionate share of the extra attention.

 That makes the first few seconds even more important, not less.

-The process is not really asking:
+The process may appear to ask:

 > Is this candidate qualified?

-It is asking:
+In practice, it first asks:

 > Does this resume look like it is worth spending more attention on?

-Those are different questions.

-The first asks about the person.
-The second asks about the artifact's ability to compete for human attention under constraint.
+The first question concerns the person; the second concerns the artifact's ability to compete for attention under constraint.

 That means precise keywords, familiar titles, known companies, obvious metrics, and conventional formatting become gates to further consideration.
 The deeper read only happens after the resume has already signaled in the expected way.